cdric/yahoomobileacademy-googleimagesearch/README.md

  - The "Load more image" button automatically disable itself when no more results are available
  - The text within the spinner is align to the right of the view
  - Created a SearchFilters bean to easily manage and pass search filters between activities
+ - Disable search button when the query isn't valid
  - Write unit tests to validate utility methods

 Key learnings
 -------------